ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureTimeOptions.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.start_time_enabled`
+              - Check to see if the start time is enabled for this procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.use_start_time`
+              - Opt whether to set a start time for the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.start_time`
+              - Start time for the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.interrupt_time_enabled`
+              - Check to see if the interrupt time is enabled for this procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.use_interrupt_time`
+              - Opt whether to set an interrupt time for the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.interrupt_time`
+              - Interrupt time for the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.stop_time_enabled`
+              - Check to see if the stop time is enabled for this procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.use_stop_time`
+              - Opt whether to set a stop  time for the procedure.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions.stop_time`
+              - Stop time for the procedure.

 Import detail